jschr/textillate/README.md

   // sets the initial delay before starting the animation
   // (note that depending on the in effect you may need to manually apply
-  // visibility: hidden to the element before runnin the animation)
+  // visibility: hidden to the element before running this plugin)
   initialDelay: 0,

   // set whether or not to automatically start animating